Water

 TABLE OF CONTENTS

-PREAMBLE, HISTORY, GEOGRAPHY, RAINFALL:
+PRERAMBLE, GEOGRAPHY, GEOLOGLY, RAINFALL:

-Lake Huron is about 176 meters (577.5 feet) above sea level.
-Where we are located is about 183 meters (600 feet) above sea level.
+As of Dec 14, 2024 Lake Huron is about 176.3 meters (578.41 feet) above sea level (ASL).
+Where we are located is about 182.88-184.70 meters (600-605 feet) ASL.
 Our area used to be an inland sea - it is now called the Saginaw River Valley.
 The Saginaw River flows into the Saginaw Bay of Lake Huron - that is about 50 kilometers (30 miles) from here to the North East.

 A few hundred years ago most of the area was probably swampy woodlands dominated by white pines and oak trees in the areas that didn’t get too wet.
 After being “settled” in the 1800s most of the area was logged and drained for agricultural uses.
 The soil is sand, sandy loam, clay or clay with some sand mixed in (we have clay with a little sand) - glacial till, in places they have plenty of well rounded rocks.
 I’m not sure how far down to bedrock it is.